-In instances when all other avenues to implement ambitious and accelerated reforms have been exhausted in Level 4 schools and districts and when it is in the best interest of students, the state has intervened, using legal authorities, and has placed persistently low-performing districts and schools under state receivership into Level 5 or “chronically underperforming” status.
-At present, three school districts and four schools are under state receivership.
-The Department has exercised a few different models of receivership by appointing the superintendent as receiver of a school or district and by placing a highly-qualified educational management organization as receiver.
-Many of these approaches are seeing results in higher student achievement, especially in Lawrence Public Schools.
-Since the district was placed in receivership in 2013, student proficiency rates in English language arts, mathematics and science have rose significantly, the achievement gap between English language learners and students in the aggregate has been reduced, and dramatic improvements have been realized in graduation and drop-out rates.
-After three years, the four individual schools under receivership in Boston, New Bedford and Holyoke have also seen improvements in student achievement.
+In instances when all other avenues to implement ambitious and accelerated reforms have been exhausted in underperforming schools and districts and when it is in the best interest of students, the state has intervened, using legal authorities, and has placed persistently low-performing districts and schools under state receivership into “chronically underperforming” status.
+At present, three school districts and three schools are under state receivership.
+The Department has exercised a few different models of receivership, including appointing an individual as Receiver, an education management organization, and a board of directors which hired a superintendent.

-The Department engages in active pursuit of educational management organizations that have a demonstrated track record in successfully managing and operating low-performing schools and can demonstrate success in achieving improved outcomes for students.
+The Department actively recruits educational management organizations that have a demonstrated track record in successfully managing and operating low-performing schools and can demonstrate success in achieving improved outcomes for students.
 School Turnaround Operators are responsible for implementing well-developed models that encompass school governance and management, instructional design, staff planning, community engagement strategies, and student supports.
-These pre-qualified School Turnaround Operators may be selected by districts or ESE to manage or serve as receiver for persistently low-performing schools.
+These pre-qualified School Turnaround Operators may be selected by districts or DESE to manage or serve as receiver for persistently low-performing schools.

 The Department also supports districts in establishing alternative governance structures for one or a set of schools that continue to struggle in making rapid improvements in student achievement.
-Alternative governance structures and Innovation Partnership Zones keep the schools within the district’s control, but allow for additional autonomies, flexibilities, and compensation systems necessary for persistently low-performing schools.
-To date, two districts, Boston and Springfield, have negotiated alternative governance structures.
-To execute an alternative governance structure, districts may choose to select an educational management organization from our vetted School Turnaround Operators.
-Alternatively, districts may establish an Innovation Partnership Zone consisting of at least two public schools for the purpose of improving school performance and student achievement through increased autonomy and flexibility governed by a board of directors.
-Pending legislation for Innovation Partnership Zones may be a key resource for districts to exercise this option.
-Massachusetts intends to leverage this legislation and ESSA to support districts in establishing these types of alternative governance structures in districts with multiple comprehensive and targeted support and improvement schools, as well as in districts with comprehensive support and improvement schools that fail to meet the State’s exit criteria.
+Alternative governance structures keep the schools within the district’s control, but allow for additional autonomies, flexibilities, and compensation systems necessary for persistently low-performing schools.

 Periodic Resource Review.
 Describe how the SEA will periodically review, identify, and, to the extent practicable, address any identified inequities in resources to ensure sufficient support for school improvement in each LEA in the State serving a significant number or percentage of schools identified for comprehensive or targeted support and improvement consistent with the requirements in section 1111(d)(3)(A)(ii) of the ESEA.